 To do that, click more options (…) in the top right-hand corner of the app, drop the menu down and choose “check for updates“

 You should see a grey bar at the top letting you know that it is checking for updates.

 And once that’s done – which can sometimes take a few minutes.
 It will say something like “You have got the latest updates, Enjoy!”

 It sometimes has a refresh link and that will restart the teams app.

-To turn on the new meeting experience update you need to go back into the settings again and this time choose “settings“.
+To turn on the new meeting experience update you need to go back into the more options again and this time choose “settings“.

-- Once you’ve turned it on, the best way to test it is to start a meeting.
+- Once you have turned it on, the best way to test it is to start a meeting.
 I’m going to choose “Meet now” from the calendar app but you could do this from a chat or a scheduled meeting.

 - So now it looks a lot more like Zoom.
 Because the meeting is in another window you can dock it to the left and right.
 You can maximize and minimize it. when you minimize you just see the rectangle in the bottom right.

 - You can move that around if it’s in your way.

 - You can just click it once to get back into the meeting.
 If you need to, you can now work in teams freely while the meetings running in a separate window.
 This looks really good to me.